 Before creating rules, it is important that you fully understand the implications of what you are automating.
-Automation can be a powerful tool which can save you time and money, but this is only achieved with careful consideration of what you automate.
+Automation is a powerful tool, which can save you time and money but this is only achieved with careful consideration of what you automate.

 - Are any of the conditions of this rule in conflict with one another?